Mykel68/resume/index.md

 ## PROFESSIONAL SUMMARY

-Dynamic Frontend Engineer with a proven track record in designing and building seamless, responsive web applications.
-Adept at transforming complex requirements into intuitive, performance-optimized digital solutions.
-Excels in producing clean, maintainable code that accelerates project timelines and is committed to leveraging innovative design and cutting-edge technology to deliver superior user experiences and drive business growth.
+Dynamic and results-driven Frontend Engineer with a proven track record of designing and developing responsive, high-performance web applications.
+Adept at translating complex requirements into intuitive digital solutions, consistently delivering clean, maintainable code that accelerates project timelines.
+Passionate about leveraging innovative design and cutting-edge technology to deliver superior user experiences and drive business growth.

 ---